MG977/GIS4schools-RS/_build/html/_sources/rs_satelliteimages.rst.txt

 	False colour (urban) composite.

+.. note:: **False colour (urban) synthesis:** |br|
+	SWIR band 1 → Red colour |br|
+	SWIR band 2 → Green colour |br|
+	Red band → Blue colour

-- SWIR (:numref:`Fig16_EObrowser`).
+- **SWIR** (:numref:`Fig16_EObrowser`).
 This colour composite is used to distinguish between clouds, snow, and ice.
 Besides, it is useful for geological mapping.
 It uses a shortwave infrared (SWIR), a near infrared (NIR) and the red spectral bands, represented as red, green and blue colours respectively:

 	- Vegetation is red,
 	- Urban areas are cyan,